rust-lang/rust/doc/guide-container.md

 from either end of a range.
 It inherits from the `Iterator` trait and extends it with the `next_back` function.

-A `DoubleEndedIterator` can be flipped with the `invert` adaptor, returning another `DoubleEndedIterator` with `next` and `next_back` exchanged.
+A `DoubleEndedIterator` can be flipped with the `flip` adaptor, returning another `DoubleEndedIterator` with `next` and `next_back` exchanged.

 ~~~